jonelantha: Blog

 • Replace YOUR_CLOUDFRONT_ARN with the full ARN for your CloudFront distribution.
 This can be found on the summary page of your CloudFront distribution (see Part 1 for details).
 It should have the form arn:aws:cloudfront::############:distribution/##############

-• Name: Enter a name for the new policy, something like GatsbyDeployPolicy
+• Policy Name: Enter a name for the new policy, something like GatsbyDeployPolicy

 • Description: Enter a description if you wish but it's fine to leave this blank

-• Summary: This should show that CloudFront has limited 'Write' access and that S3 has limited 'List', 'Read' and 'Write' access - perfect!
+• Permissions defined in this policy: This should show that CloudFront has limited 'Write' access and that S3 has limited 'List', 'Read' and 'Write' access - perfect!

 • Click Create policy